 If the above referenced refund creates a credit balance on the student's account, reimbursement of this credit balance must be requested in written form.
-A Refund Request Form can be obtained from the Cashier's Office.
 The refund procedure is an involved process that requires a minimum of one week to complete, except at the beginning of each semester when a minimum of two weeks is necessary.

-All unpaid charges including long-distance telephone charges and Bookstore/Westover account balances will be deducted first.
+All unpaid charges including long-distance telephone charges and College account balances will be deducted first.

 Federal regulations governing Title IV financial aid programs require that the Lynchburg College Office of Financial Aid determine the amount of the refund that must be paid back to the financial aid programs if the student received aid for educational expenses.
-Therefore, some or all of a student's refund may be allocated to financial aid programs and not re-funded to the student.
+Therefore, some or all of a student's refund may be allocated to financial aid programs and not refunded to the student.